No-Code Data Pipelines: How to Migrate Customer Data

 Sharing data is essential for successful collaboration between your business and your customers, partners, and third parties.
 Data pipelines help facilitate these exchanges by moving data from one system (source) to another (destination).
 Although companies have traditionally relied on manual processes in place of data pipelines, they require lots of internal time and resources to build and maintain.

-Most ETLs are designed to move internal data between internal systems (Salesforce to Snowflake), but they're not a great solution for external data.
+Most ETLs are designed to move internal data between internal systems (Salesforce to Snowflake), but they're not a great solution for migrating customer data in your application.

-In this post, you'll discover how to build Osmos Pipelines to connect to your customer's or partner's system then automatically map, transform, and ingest data without writing any code.
+In this post, you'll discover how to build Osmos Pipelines to migrate your customer's data by automatically mapping, transforming, and ingesting the data without writing any code.

 1. Connect to the Source